chmbrs/WeddingUpload/README.md

     $ heroku create
     $ git push heroku master

-  and follow similar steps as above from step 4. (requirements are installed with pipfile.lock automatically when you push)
+  and follow similar steps as above from step 4 but in Heroku's server. (requirements are installed with pipfile.lock automatically when you push)
+  Ex:
+  `$ heroku run python manage.py migrate`

 ## License: MIT

 Feedback and improvements to the project is extremely welcome. =)

-(All the images used are labeled for reuse with modification) Made with love.
+(All the images used are labeled for reuse with modification)